Originally posted to Instagram April 3,2020

 2tsp cinnamon

-1 1/2c chopped nuts (I used pecans)
+1 1/2c chopped nuts (I’ve used pecans or walnuts)

 2c finely shredded carrots